Up-1-tech/Financial-models/README.md

 Financial Model - Upasna Panchal

-## 📈 Project: 3-Statement Financial Model – Tata Motors
+## 📈 Project: Financial Model statement – Tata Motors

 - Built using Excel as part of a self-learning initiative
 - Includes: Income statements and analysis